top of page

 Rev: IOVI CONSERVATORI, Jupiter standing left, holding sceptre and victory on globe, eagle standing left before, head upturned, with wreath in beak, bound captive seated right behind, X-IIΓ in left field, SMHA in exergue

-DiMaio, Zeuge, and Zotov note that a planetary event on October 27, 312 could have been behind Constantine's vision.
-Shortly after sunset in the southwest, the planets Mars, Saturn, Jupiter, and Venus were visible close together in almost a straight line in the constellations Capricorn and Sagittarius. (see image above).
+Could a planatary alignment explain Constantine's vision and reinforce the more dramatic version of the story?
+DiMaio, Zeuge, and Zotov note that a planetary event on October 27, 312 could provide an explanation.
+Shortly after sunset in the southwest, the planets Mars, Saturn, Jupiter, and Venus were visible close together in almost a straight line in the constellations Capricorn and Sagittarius producing a Chi-Rho symbol in the sky.

 "Maxentius, while engaged against Constantine, hastening to enter from the side a bridge of boats constructed a little above the Milvian Bridge, was plunged into the depth when his horse slipped; his body, swallowed up by the weight of his armor, was barely recovered."